In this brief guide, we will look at the relationship between ESFJ personality type and depression, and other related concepts.

 The ESFJ, depressed or not, has to feel needed, loved, and appreciated and may spend much energy trying to get you or their loved ones to reassure them.

-An ESFJ that does not feel any of those above things is likely to become melancholy and depressed and even suicidal, especially if they start to blame themselves for whatever might be wrong in their institution or their personal relationships.
+An ESFJ that does not feel any of those above things is likely to become melancholy and depressed and even capable of taking their life , especially if they start to blame themselves for whatever might be wrong in their institution or their personal relationships.

 The ESFJ also tends to feel guilty often, so this is another factor that may trigger and maintain depression in these individuals.